How to Implement Sensitivity Training in the Workplace (For Your Employees)

 What Exactly Is Sensitivity Training?

-Sensitivity training is intended to help employees within an organization acknowledge and respond to attitudes and behaviors that may unwittingly cause offense to others, especially members of various backgrounds, beliefs, and cultures.
+Sensitivity training is intended to help employees acknowledge and respond to attitudes and behaviors that may unwittingly offend others, especially members of various backgrounds, beliefs, and cultures.

-During this training, employees are brought together in an open environment to participate in group discussions and activities.
+During this training, employees are often brought together in an open environment to participate in group discussions and activities (this can also be done at an individual level).

 Is Sensitivity Training Effective?

-Some say diversity training is simply a way to create the perception that a business is being proactive towards acceptance, while others (like us) believe it’s a great way to enhance peoples knowledge around biases and build towards a more inclusive future.
+Some say diversity training is simply a way to create the perception that a business is proactive toward acceptance.
+In contrast, others (like us) believe it’s a great way to enhance people’s knowledge around biases and build towards a more inclusive future.

 Diversity training results vary from business to business, but we believe it’s an effective way to grow an inclusive team within an office.